bentomhall/nih-system/homebrewery/world/player-options.md

 **Insightful:** Affected creatures gain a bonus to their next saving throw equal to your Charisma modifier.
 **Inspirational:** Affected creatures gain temporary hit points equal to your level.
 **Resourceful:** Once during the duration, affected creatures that deal damage with an attack deal additional damage equal to half your level + your Charisma modifier.
 If they make at least one attack and do not hit with any attacks that turn, they gain temporary hit points equal to the additional damage that would have been dealt.
-**Skirmishing:** Once during the duration, affected creatures can move a distance up to 5&times; your Charisma modifier as a reaction without provoking Opportunity Attacks.
+**Skirmishing:** Once during the duration, affected creatures can move a number of feet up to 5&times; your Charisma modifier as a reaction without provoking Opportunity Attacks.
 **Tactical:** Affected creatures gain advantage on one attack roll or ability check made during the duration of the effect.

 #### Leave No One Behind
 Starting at 15th level, you've learned to bring others with you when you Flash Step.
 When you use your Flash Step ability, you can expend 2 additional STA to bring one ally who is no more than Medium size with you.
-The ally must have been within 5 feet of you when you started your movement.
+The ally must have been within 5 feet of you when you started your movement and ends up within 5 feet of you.
 \column
 #### Healing Strike
 At level 18, you've learned to channel the dying energies of foes into healing for your allies.
 When you use your Deathblow ability and do not refund the STA cost, you can choose up to 3 creatures within 30 feet of you.
 They regain hit points equal to your proficiency bonus &times; your Charisma modifier.
 Any hit points that would have been healed above their maximum hit points are converted into temporary hit points instead.